ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 Context snapshots are state reports that only include context information via the `sdfContext` keyword.

-{{example-context}} gives an example for this kind of instance message by showing a status report message that only contains context information.
+{{example-context}} gives an example for this kind of instance-related message by showing a status report message that only contains context information.

 ~~~ sdf
 info: